-The academy continues to explore ways to generate additional and reliable income with the completion of the building of a community room.
-The SMO can generate income via PAT testing and the headteacher undertakes SIP and Pupil Premium Reviewer roles at other schools creating an income for the academy.
-The extended hall (completed August 2017) may also be a source of income if hired out.
+The academy continues to explore ways to generate additional and reliable income with the hiring out of the community room and extended hall.
+The SMO can generate income via PAT testing and the headteacher undertakes a SIP role at other schools creating an income for the academy.